 Before the Admission process begins, both parents must complete and submit a Registration Form, together with the requisite (non-refundable) fee.
 They are then invited to visit the School and meet the Headmaster.
-Should they then decide to pursue their application, an invitation will be sent to assess the child formally.
+Should they then decide to pursue their application; an invitation will be sent to assess the child formally.
 Following this assessment, should an offer of a place be made the Headmaster will write to the parents making a formal offer; this place is secured by paying a deposit, half of which is used to offset the first term’s fees should the child come to the School.
 The other half is used to offset the costs incurred during the pupil’s final term.
-Any balance is returned to the parents.
 The deposit is non-refundable should the place not be taken up.
 Both parents are expected to sign all relevant documents or give evidence of legal reasons to prevent this.

 Entry into the Pre-Prep

 A week in January in the year of entry is set aside and potential pupils for entry at 4+ are invited, in small groups of 4 or 5 at a time, to undertake a series of assessment tasks to determine their potential and current abilities.
 Members of the Pre-Prep teaching staff are involved.
 Each child is also given opportunities to play with other children and to engage in conversation.
 Following the process the recommendations of the staff are passed to the Headmaster who, in consultation with the Head of Early Years and Head of Pre-Prep, decides whether or not to offer a place, provided evidence from the child’s current nursery school does not conflict with the findings from the assessment.

 Applications from potential pupils received after January, or for entry into PP1 or PP2 are assessed similarly, as soon as possible after the Registration Form has been received.